In-home tutoring

-In-home tutoring, also known as tuition in British English, is a form of tutoring that occurs in the home.
+In-home tutoring, also known as tuition in British English, it is a form of tutoring that occurs in the home.
 Tutoring involves receiving guidance and instruction from a tutor who may serve as a teacher or mentor to the student receiving the tutoring.
 Most often tutoring relates to an academic subject or test preparation.
 In contrast to tutoring centers or tutoring provided through after-school programs, the practice usually involves one-on-one attention provided to a pupil in their home.
-When, multiple students are present the practice is also commonly referred to as small group tuition.
+When multiple students are present, the practice is also commonly referred to as small group tuition.

-Leo Home Tutors is a reputable and reliable provider of home tutoring services in Lahore, Pakistan.
-The company has a team of highly qualified and experienced tutors who are dedicated to helping students achieve academic success.
-Their tutors are carefully selected through a rigorous hiring process to ensure they have the necessary qualifications, experience, and teaching skills.
-Leo Home Tutors offers a wide range of subjects including Mathematics, Physics, Chemistry, Biology, English, Urdu, Accounting, Economics, and Business Studies.
-Their personalized approach to tutoring allows them to cater to the specific needs of each student.